MirrorNetworking/Mirror/docs/Classes/SyncDictionary.md

 A `SyncDictionary` is an associative array containing an unordered list of key, value pairs.
 Keys and values can be of the following types:

-* Basic type (byte, int, float, string, UInt64, etc)
+- Basic type (byte, int, float, string, UInt64, etc)
-* Built-in Unity math type (Vector3, Quaternion, etc)
+- Built-in Unity math type (Vector3, Quaternion, etc)
-* NetworkIdentity
+- NetworkIdentity
-* GameObject with a NetworkIdentity component attached.
+- GameObject with a NetworkIdentity component attached.
-* Structure with any of the above
+- Struct with any of the above

 SyncDictionaries work much like [SyncLists](SyncLists): when you make a change on the server the change is propagated to all clients and the Callback is called.

 To use it, create a class that derives from `SyncDictionary` for your specific type.
-This is necesary because the weaver will add methods to that class.
+This is necesary because the Weaver will add methods to that class.
 Then add a field to your NetworkBehaviour class.

 ## Simple Example